 During the venting program, the circulation pump will be alternately switched on and off for 30 s over a period of 20 min.

-The diverter valve alternates between heating and DHW heating for a given time.
+The 3-way diverter valve alternates between central heating and DHW heating for a certain period of time.
 The burner is switched off during the venting program.

 Activate venting program: See "Commissioning, inspection and maintenance".

 Filling program